Updated: 1/13/2020 | January 13th, 2020

 Lily Allen performing at the end of the festival.
 She closed out the night.
 I spent a long time dancing to her and the ABBA cover band, Bjorn Again.

 Fireworks over the castle.
 Starting at 9pm, they have small fireworks shows to mark each hour, which culminate in a grand 20-minute display at midnight.
 It was one of most impressive fireworks shows I’ve ever seen.

 Photos by my friend Laurence of Finding the Universe, whose camera and photography skills are better than mine!

-What I loved about this evening was that Hogmanay had meat to it.
+What I loved about this evening was that Hogmanay had character to it.
 It wasn’t a house party or an overpriced bar.
 It was a multi-day event with day and nighttime activities.
 Hogmanay was something special.
 I felt like I was celebrating a real holiday.

 I’ve enjoyed some amazing New Year’s celebrations in the past, but this event is one for the record books.
 I appreciated the revelry, music, and fireworks, as well as my friends and the camaraderie among strangers, more than any other previous New Year’s party I’ve been to.
 I would definitely make a return trip.